ysBach/SNU_AOclass/Notebooks/00-1_Softwares.md

 **I recommend to use Anaconda3 and use Python 3.6+**.

-> The support for Python 2 will be ceased soon.
+> The support for Python 2 is ceased.
 See, e.g., [PEP373](https://www.python.org/dev/peps/pep-0373/), [Python3Statement](http://www.python3statement.org/). [python clock](https://pythonclock.org/) was made  by Guido (The inventor of Python).
-All the ``astropy`` and its affiliated packages, ``matplotlib``, and many more which you are familiar with, will not support Python 2 after 2019.
+All the ``astropy`` and its affiliated packages, ``matplotlib``, and many more which you are familiar with, does not support Python 2 after 2019.
 >
 > For useful things in Python 3 compared to 2, see [Python 3 for scientists](https://python-3-for-scientists.readthedocs.io/en/latest/python3_user_features.html).